purcell/list-unicode-display/README.md

 <hr>

-Alternatively, `list-unicode-display-find-copy` may be used to search interactively for a character via `completing-read` and copy it straight to the kill ring.
+Alternatively, `list-unicode-display-find-copy` may be used to search interactively for a character and copy it to the kill ring.

 [💝 Support this project and my other Open Source work](https://www.patreon.com/sanityinc)